Tushar-ba/EIP-s/README.md

 * **EIP-4626:** A standard for tokenized vaults.
 * **EIP-7575:** An evolution of vault standards addressing emerging needs.

-Each section below summarizes the purpose, use cases, applications, and—where applicable—the advantages over traditional ERC standards.
+Each section below summarizes the overview, core functionalities, intended use cases, applications, advantages over traditional ERC standards, and provides a link to the official EIP.

 ---